 Summer Bridge Apprentice Tutor Program

-Among the courses offered during the Summer Bridge Program are two precalculus courses (Math 96, Math 32) and an introductory statistics course (Statistics P).
+Among the courses offered during the Summer Bridge Program are two precalculus courses (Math 96, Math 32, Math 1A) and an introductory statistics course (Statistics 2).
 An important component of the program is the tutoring program, which promotes students to work proactively on their assignments in a collaborative environment.
 While tutoring is provided throughout the entire day, the bulk of the tutoring hours are from 4 pm to 9 pm Monday thru Thursday and on Sundays.

 Tutor students in mathematics or statistics both individually and in groups.
 Confer regularly with course instructors, and attend weekly staff trainings.
 Readers grade approximately two problem sets per week and record students’ grades on assignments, in addition to tutoring.